ialbert/bio/docs/bio-comm.md

-# comm.py: find common values
+# bio comm: find common values

 The need to find identical elements within columns of different files is surprisingly common (pun intended).

-Thus when you install the `bio` package another script called `comm.py` is also installed.
+Thus `bio` packages another utility called `comm`.
 It is a tool that prints the common elements from two files.'

-## Using `comm.py`
+## Using `bio comm`

  If file 1 contains: